Kavanuagh, Ford hearing underway - WATCH LIVE

-WASHINGTON --In a clash along a polarized nation's political and cultural fault lines, the Senate Judiciary Committee began its historic hearing Thursday in which Brett Kavanaugh hoped to salvage his Supreme Court nomination by fending off allegations by Christine Blasey Ford that he'd molested her when both were in high school.

-Kavanaugh and Ford were the only witnesses invited to testify before the panel of 11 Republicans - all men - and 10 Democrats.
+Kavanaugh and Ford were the only witnesses invited to testify before the panel.
 But the conservative jurist is facing allegations of sexual misconduct from other women as well, forcing Republican leaders to struggle to keep support for him from eroding.

-The committee was to hear first from Christine Blasey Ford, a California psychology professor who accuses him of attempting to rape her when they were teens.
+Grassley complained that lawyers for other accusers have not provided information to his panel and said, "The committee can't do an investigation if attorneys are stonewalling."

-Republicans have derided Ford's allegation as part of a smear campaign and a Democratic plot to sink Kavanaugh's nomination.
-But after more allegations have emerged, some GOP senators have allowed that much is riding on his performance.
-Even President Donald Trump, who nominated Kavanaugh and fiercely defends him, said he was "open to changing my mind."
+Republicans acknowledged that much was riding on Kavanaugh's performance.
+Even Trump, who fiercely defends his nominee, said he would be watching and was "open to changing my mind."

-"I want to watch, I want to see," he said at a news conference Wednesday in New York.

-RELATED: Christine Blasey Ford releases full statement ahead of Senate Judiciary hearing

-Kavanaugh, a federal appeals court judge who has long been eyed for the Supreme Court, has repeatedly denied all the allegations, saying he'd never heard of the latest accuser and calling her accusations "ridiculous and from the Twilight Zone."

-His teetering grasp on winning confirmation was evident when Sen. Susan Collins, R-Maine, expressed concern, in a private meeting with senators Wednesday, about the third accuser, according to a person with knowledge of the gathering.
-Republicans control the Senate 51-49 and can lose only one vote for Kavanaugh to prevail if all Democrats vote "no." Collins is among the few senators who've not made clear how they'll vote.
+Kavanaugh's teetering grasp on winning confirmation was evident when Sen. Susan Collins, R-Maine, expressed concern, in a private meeting with senators Wednesday, about a new, third accuser, according to a person with knowledge of the gathering.
+Republicans control the Senate 51-49 and can lose only one vote.
+Collins is among the few senators who've not made clear how they'll vote.

-Collins walked into that meeting carrying a copy of Julie Swetnick's signed declaration, which included new accusations of sexual misconduct against Kavanaugh and his high school friend Mark Judge.
+Collins walked into that meeting carrying a copy of Julie Swetnick's signed declaration, which included fresh accusations of sexual misconduct against Kavanaugh and his high school friend Mark Judge.

 Collins said senators should hear from Judge.
-After being told Judge has said he doesn't want to appear before the committee, Collins reminded her colleagues that the Senate has subpoena power, according to a person who was not authorized to discuss the matter publicly and spoke on condition of anonymity.
+After being told Judge has said he doesn't want to appear before the committee, she reminded her colleagues that the Senate has subpoena power.

-The hearing was the first time the country saw the 51-year-old Ford beyond the grainy photo that has been flashed on television in the 10 days since she came forward with her contention.
-In testimony released beforehand, she said she was appearing only because she felt it was her duty, was frankly "terrified" and has been the target of vile harassment and even death threats.

-"It is not my responsibility to determine whether Mr. Kavanaugh deserves to sit on the Supreme Court," she was to tell the senators.
-"My responsibility is to tell the truth."

 Republicans are pushing to seat Kavanaugh before the November midterms, when Senate control could fall to the Democrats and a replacement Trump nominee could have even greater difficulty.
 Kavanaugh's ascendance to the high court could help lock in a conservative majority for a generation, shaping dozens of rulings on abortion, regulation, the environment and more.